Category: WordPress

 - Component-based development – By separating content into discrete fields, developers can create reusable components that operate on specific data types, making code more maintainable and modular.

-- Cleaner templates – Template files become more streamlined when specific data can be accessed directly rather than parsing it from the main content area.
+- Cleaner templates – Template files become more streamlined when specific data can be accessed directly rather than parsed from the main content area.

 - Content validation – Field-specific validation ensures data integrity, reducing errors and inconsistencies.